Alejandroq12/webpack-template/README.md

 Install this project with:

-1. To view this project, no additional installation is required.

-2. However, if you want to test the linter configured for detecting errors or use Luxon library, complete the following steps:
+1. Complete the following steps:

 ```
 npm init -y